Does your skin get progressively shinier or greasier as the day wears on?

-Oily skin is tricky to treat, simply because there are so many conditions going on within the skin from pimples, papules, and pustules to inflammation and daily shine.
+Oily skin is tricky to treat, simply because there are so many conditions going on within your skin.

 The myth behind commercial oily skin remedies

-There is a lot of misinformation about skincare products, many manufacturers would have you believe their formulas for oily, combination skin will permanently shrink pores, sadly these are just clever marketing claims; there are no instant oily skin remedies that permanently shrink them, in fact large pores are usually genetic or stretch with age, so no amount of product will change them, no matter what a friendly sales assistant tries to tell you,
+One such myth is that many manufacturers would have you believe their formulas for oily skin will permanently shrink pores; sadly, these are clever marketing claims.
+There are no instant oily skin remedies that permanently shrink them.
+In fact, large pores are usually genetic or stretch with age, so no amount of product will change them, no matter what a friendly sales assistant tries to tell you,